 - I’m responsible for everything.

 …and so on, ad infinitum.
-She will hold tightly to these beliefs, not because they are true, but because believing them will help us adopt the most appropriate behaviour to maintain safety within the particular family environment in which we are being raised.
+They will hold tightly to these beliefs, not because they are true, but because believing them will help us adopt the most appropriate behaviour to maintain safety within the particular family environment in which we are being raised.

 The element of air

 We find that the element of air is a good representation of the Transformer archetype.
 The Transformer rises up and has perspective, as if suspended high up in the air.
-From here she can see clearly.
+From here they can see clearly.
 We think of our mind as being able to ‘take flight’ in a way that the rest of our bodies cannot.

 The ‘magical’ nature of the Transformer can also be represented by air imagery.
 Things magically ‘vanish into thin air’.
 Magicians fly in the air on magic carpets, witches fly in the air on their broomsticks.